StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 Chrome 124 solves the issue that on Windows platform when the NVIDIA RTX Auto HDR feature is enabled, page scrolling will cause video brightness transition.

 Chrome 125 solves all issues with Intel HDR10 MPO, the feature has been re-enabled.

+Edge 125 solves the issue of no zero-copy output when using `VDAVideoDecoder` decodes HEVC Main10 10bit contents on the Windows platform, and the issue of PQ/HDR10/HLG bad tone-mapping result could also be solved.
+The HDR rendering results of later versions of Edge are expected to be exactly the same as Chrome, performed by Skia, and the rendering results of various GPU manufacturers will remain consistent no matter system HDR mode on or off (Intel HDR10 MPO may be enabled if system HDR mode is turned on and GPU generation >= 11, which may result in slight inconsistencies with Skia rendering results).

 ## How to verify certain profile or resolution is supported？